The Best of Sellers: Release

 The Best of Sellers was released as a 10-inch LP in December 1958.
 The album title, a tongue-in-cheek allusion to EMI's scepticism, was devised by George Martin; it proved apt when the album became a number five hit on the UK Albums Chart in April 1959.
 The album later re-entered the chart, reaching a new peak at number three in September 1959.
 Sellers' follow-up, Songs for Swingin' Sellers, was issued in December 1959; Martin considered the second album's commissioning "a kind of accolade, which recognised Parlophone as the label for humorous people".

 The album followed the single release of "I'm So Ashamed" backed with "A Drop of the Hard Stuff", the Irish section from "Suddenly It's Folk Song".
 Issued in November 1958, the single failed to chart.

-A 12-inch version of The Best of Sellers was issued on EMI's budget Starline label in 1973, with the cover stating "re-released by popular demand".
-It was issued on CD in 1993 as part of the Celebration of Sellers box set.
+A 12-inch version of The Best of Sellers, with the 10" track listing, was issued on EMI's budget Starline label in 1973, with the cover stating "re-released by popular demand".
+A 12" version issued in Australia on EMI's Axis label had two bonus tracks.
+The 10" track listing was issued on CD in 1993 as part of the Celebration of Sellers box set.